๐Phone Numbers

 Potentially reassigned to another Twilio customer

-Make sure you really want to release the number before confirming.
+Make sure you really want to release the number before enabling this option.

 Common Questions